 The PlayStation 4 isn't perfect, though.
 While it's made several improvements to its interface, the PlayStation 4 is still lacking in the one area that counts: console-exclusive games.

 Out of everything else, though, this may be the hardest to fix.
 There's hope on the horizon that games like The Order 1886 and Uncharted 4 will give gamers a reason to call the system "the best of the generation" but, until we get the games in our hands, there will still be a distinct lack of first-party content there to win us over.

 So, you ask yourself, is it worth jumping in now at £325 or wait just another six months to see if I can get a cheaper bundle down the road?
 Let's break it down.

 The system is cleanly designed, functional and a downright joy to putter around its interface.
 Everything is speedy and responsive right from minute one, and the interface is full of clever design choices that speed things up.
 Games begin to install the second you pop in the disc, and firmware updates download while the system is on standby.

 Games themselves look loads better here than they did just one year ago at the peak of the PlayStation 3.
 The graphics aren't mind-blowing if you're used to high-end gaming rigs, but when compared to the Xbox One there's a small, but notable improvement on Sony's system.

 Even the controller is better than last generation's.
 The DualShock 4 controller is a significant upgrade over the DualShock 3.
 The most bothersome aspects of the DS3 have been addressed, resulting in a comfortable controller that's more functional for games of all genres.

-PS Plus is totally worth it.
-While it's a bit disheartening to see online multiplayer go behind a $50/£40 paywall, Sony has tossed in a lot of stuff to sweeten the deal.
+PS Plus (and the PlayStation Network in general) are more enjoyable now than they've ever been and, while it's a bit disheartening to see online multiplayer go behind a £40 paywall, Sony has tossed in a lot of stuff to sweeten the deal.